hasura/supergraph-ndc-demo/README.md

 which exposes a subset of the overall schema.
 This is a powerful concept that allows us to build a single schema that represents our entire data model, but we can break it up into smaller pieces that are easier to manage and maintain.

-Below, we're going to query across three different data sources: DuckDB, Turso, and Qdrant.
+Below, we're going to query across two different data sources: Turso, and Qdrant.
 Each of these data sources is represented by a subgraph, and can be owned by different teams.
 We will also use Hasura's example database in our default subgraph [here](https://v3-docs-eny.pages.dev/getting-started/local-dev/)

 ```graphql